 The 4×4 metre space is on a custom designed Hexapod motion platform with freedom of movement in six directions.
 It was designed by E2M Technologies in Amsterdam, creating a fully instrumented floor capable of data capture and analysis.
 People can move freely around this space, seeing avatars of the other participants in the virtual world, tracked to their unique perspective.
 Alternatively, the space could recreate an existing environment, with physical objects placed where a virtual equivalent would be located.
 In these ways, the facilities are capable of being customised to fully explore the sensory immersion and human factor responses.

-Dave Elliott, Business Development Manager at Holovis comments:
+Dave Elliott, Business Development Manager at Holovis, said:

-Julie Lewis-Thompson, Commercial Manager for the VSimulators Project explains:
+Julie Lewis-Thompson, Commercial Manager for the VSimulators Project, said:

 “There are extensive and diverse areas of commercial and academic interest for the VSimulators research facilities.
 We have identified 38 industry areas for exploration, with interest from an expanding global based clients list, both within industry and academia.